Tropical Storm Fernand forms in Gulf of Mexico

-Tropical Depression Seven formed late Tuesday morning and was upgraded to Tropical Storm Fernand during Tuesday afternoon.
+The National Hurricane Center said Fernand may increase slightly in intensity before landfall but once inland, it should weaken.

+A tropical storm warning was in effect for Puerto Altamira, Mexico, north to the mouth of the Rio Grande River, while the eastern coast of Texas is advised to monitor the situation, the center said.

-It is possible a storm currently over the middle of the Atlantic Ocean gathers the name Gabrielle soon.
+It is possible a storm currently over the eastern Atlantic Ocean gathers the name Gabrielle soon.

 Steering winds will guide the center of the western Gulf system inland over northern Mexico at midweek.
 So any named system will have a short life span.